View Associated Notes

 Professional attendance for a heart health assessment by a general practitioner at consulting rooms lasting at least 20 minutes and must include:

-(a) collection of relevant information, including taking a patient history that is aimed at identifying cardiovascular disease risk factors, including diabetes status, alcohol intake, smoking status, cholesterol status (if not performed within the last 12 months) and blood glucose;
+(a) collection of relevant information, including taking a patient history that is aimed at identifying cardiovascular disease risk factors, including diabetes status, alcohol intake, smoking status and blood glucose;

-(b) a physical examination, which must include recording of blood pressure;
+(b) a physical examination, which must include recording of blood pressure and cholesterol status;

 (c) initiating interventions and referrals to address the identified risk factors;